EngBlock/stake-go/README.md

 ## Repository notes

-- The `stake-python/` directory is a git submodule pointing at a third-party Python Stake client ([stabacco/stake-python](https://github.com/stabacco/stake-python)) included as a reference.
+- The `stake-python/` directory is a git submodule pointing at a third-party Python Stake client ([stabacco/stake-python](https://github.com/stabacco/stake-python)).
 You do **not** need to clone it (or run `git submodule update --init`) to build or use the Go code.
 - Requires Go 1.26+.

+## Acknowledgements

+This project was inspired by and uses [stabacco/stake-python](https://github.com/stabacco/stake-python) as a reference for Stake's unofficial API endpoints and request shapes.
+The Python client was invaluable for reverse-engineering the API; `stake-go` is an independent Go reimplementation and is not affiliated with either Stake or the `stake-python` maintainers.

 ## Contributing